 Internet behavior is changing.
 Today, mobile internet users make up the lion’s share of total web surfers.
 In response, a growing number of businesses are building new sites or overhauling their current website in favor of a mobile-responsive design.
-Perhaps you have realized the importance of catering to a mobile user’s experience.
-If so, Constant Contact has a mobile-responsive website builder that’s built upon a mobile-first mentality.

 - Why use responsive design?

 - What is entailed in mobile-responsive web design?

 Outfitted with this information, you’ll be prepared to make the right moves for your business and website.

 There are several important reasons why mobile responsive websites are the way of the future.
 Primary arguments in favor of responsive design include:

 In 2016, in the race for internet supremacy, mobile dramatically overtook desktop as the primary way that internet users access the world wide web.
 Since then, an increasingly larger share of people surf the web, make a purchase, or search for something from the convenience of their phone rather than turning to their personal computer.
 According to a 2020 Broadband Search study: